gidde032/ClaudeDrivenDevelopment/RiverRecords/RiverRecords-SRS.md

 The core user.
 Fishes regularly, plans trips based on conditions, and wants a persistent log of their fishing history connected to the conditions that were present.
 Comfortable with web applications.
 Not assumed to have technical knowledge beyond normal consumer software use.
 This user class accesses all features including the catch log, hatch reporting, and AI assistant.
 The product is designed and optimized for this class.

 **Unauthenticated Visitor (Secondary)**
 A user who has not created an account.
 Can browse the river conditions browser and view community hatch reports in read-only mode.
 Cannot submit hatch reports, log catches, or access the AI assistant.
-This class is important for initial discoverability — a visitor should be able to assess the product's value before committing to an account.
+This class is important for initial discoverability, as a visitor should be able to assess the product's value before committing to an account.

 **Developer / Administrator (Tertiary)**
 The sole developer building and maintaining the application.
 Has direct database access via Prisma Studio and can modify the river and section seed data.
 No dedicated admin UI is required in v1.0.
 Database management is performed via direct tooling (Prisma CLI, Railway dashboard).